Acne Face Map: Fact or Fiction?

 What is really imperative at the end of the day is to take good care of one’s skin and health.
 If afflicted with a condition, it is vital to seek proper help and treatment early.

 Assurance Skin, Laser & Aesthetics specialises in the full spectrum of dermatological services for all skin, nail, hair and other aesthetics needs.
-Led by the experienced and reputable dermatologist Dr Wong Soon Tee, the clinic provides effective treatments to address your needs.
+Led by MOH accredited dermatologist Dr Wong Soon Tee, the clinic provides effective treatments to address your needs.
 More importantly, it believes in helping patients understand the root of their problems to truly put them on the path to longer and better well-being.

 Reference 1.Large-scale international study enhances understanding of an emerging acne population : acne females.
 B. Dreno, D. Thiboutot, A.M.
 Layton et al. JEADV 2014